iromanovsky/irom.info/_posts/2023-10-02-azure-iac-levels.md

 ### Do's and Don'ts

-Terraform is well-suited for:
+Terraform is well-suited for ["complete mode"](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/deployment-modes#complete-mode) deployment styles, when:
 - Deploying software products that:
   - require external state tracking and support deletion and complete redeployment,
   - can and should be managed by a single team,
   - of software developers who are proficient in using Terraform.

-Terraform may not be the best choice for:
+Terraform may not be the best choice for ["incremental mode"](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/deployment-modes#incremental-mode) deployment styles, when:
 - Deploying landing zones and other shared infrastructure that:
   - require management by multiple actors, including Azure policies,
   - don't need routine deletions and complete redeployments,